lab focuses on understanding bacterial multicellular behavior, using

 of recent projects, take a look at the publications page.

-Applications will be considered until the positions are
+Applications will be considered until

 filled.
 Please include your CV, a statement on why you want to join our